airbytehq/airbyte/docs/contributing-to-airbyte/resources/qa-checks.md

 ### Python connectors must not use a Dockerfile and must declare their base image in metadata.yaml file

-_Applies to the following connector types: source, destination_ _Applies to the following connector languages: python, low-code_ _Applies to connector with any support level_
+_Applies to the following connector types: source, destination_ _Applies to the following connector languages: python, low-code, manifest-only_ _Applies to connector with any support level_
 _Applies to connector with any Airbyte usage level_